Pilot adoption

 Interested in running a pilot in your business, not-for-profit, or government organization?

-While any organization can benefit from E-liability, organizations that make good pilots of E-liability accounting include:
+While any organization can benefit from E-ledgers adoption, organizations that make good pilot sites for the approach include:

 – Those with significant upstream and direct emissions for a given product or service.